 St. Elmo to Tincup is a 12.2 mile lightly trafficked point-to-point trail located near Almont, Colorado that features a great forest setting and is rated as moderate.
-The trail is primarily used for off road driving and is accessible from June until October.
+The trail is primarily used for off road driving and is best used from June until October.

 off road driving